CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 The problem with variables is that they are disentangled from the values they represent.
 Consider a variable intended to hold a temperature value.
 A measurement is taken, and the result is stored.
 At that point the connection between the state of the program and the state of the world is severed.
 The world goes its own way, while the stored value just sits there.
 There is generally no way to know if the value is correct without obtaining the temperature data again to check it against.
 But if you have to do that every time there isn't much point in storing the temperature in the first place.

-##The Poetic Anti-Critique
+##The Poetic Vision

 Just as important as spotlighting programming practices that should be changed is identifying those that should be encouraged.
-Poetic Programming acknowledges several positive trends in software engineering.
+Many trends in software engineering are positive from a poetic point of view.

+###Simple Programming

+Simplicity has value.
+If two programs do the same thing but differ in complexity, the simpler program is more valuable.
+Complex programs are harder to maintain and more expensive to configure and run.
+When something goes wrong it's harder to figure out the problem and riskier to push a fix.

+Poetic Programming is a practice of simplification.
+The most complex program is the program not yet written.
+In its earliest stages, when it's all skeleton and boilerplate, a program appears deceptively simple.
+In fact, relative to what the program does at this early stage (almost nothing), the program may already be overly complex.

 ###Design Patterns